How to Use AI Automation to Improve Your Small Business Website?

 Access to AI-powered forms & lead generation tools by business type

-Once again, online stores top the list—42.44% of them have AI-assisted forms and lead capture tools.
+Once again, online stores top the list.42.44% of them have AI-assisted forms and lead capture tools.
 There’s also a noticeable amount of third-party integration in this category.
-What’s surprising is how low the number is for service businesses: only 14.49% of them show AI usage in this area.
+What’s surprising is how low the number is for service businesses, as only 14.49% of them show AI usage in this area.
 For personal websites it’s 15.83%, and for restaurants, just 10.52%.

 AI-driven analytics that help visualize how users interact with your site.
-Heatmaps, scrollmaps, and behavior predictions show what content grabs attention—and what doesn’t—so you can optimize accordingly.
+Heatmaps, scrollmaps, and behavior predictions show what content grabs attention, and what doesn’t, letting you optimize accordingly.

 Access to AI analytics & heatmap tools by business website type

-At this point, it’s no surprise that online stores are again leading the way—41.46% use AI analytics tools.
+At this point, it’s no surprise that online stores are again leading the way, with 41.46% of them using AI analytics tools.
 Many combine CMS-native tools with external integrations.
 The other categories are fairly close to each other: 14.93% of service businesses, 15% of personal websites, and 10.86% of restaurant sites use AI in this area.

-Tools that use AI to automate repetitive tasks like appointment scheduling, reminders, and follow-ups.
+Tools that use AI to automate work routines like appointment scheduling, reminders, and follow-ups.
 Modern business process automation tools can handle all that behind the scenes, freeing up your time for higher-value work.

 Access to AI tools for process automation & scheduling by business website type

-As usual, online stores are ahead—40% have AI-powered tools for automating tasks and managing time.
-Personal websites are at 15%, and restaurants trail with just 10.34%.
+As usual, online stores are ahead, with 40% using AI-powered tools for automating tasks and managing time.
+Personal websites are at 15%, and restaurants trail at just 10.34%.

 Final takeaways: AI automation can be your competitive edge